RootSoft/algorand-node-companion-app/README.md

 The Algorand Node Bridge (ANB) serves a WebSocket server that accepts JSON-RPC commands and translates them to shell commands that are executed on the node.
 ANB should be installed on the platform where the node is running.

+The Algorand Node Companion App (ANCA) opens a full-duplex communication channel over a single TCP connection to the Algorand Node Bridge.
-The Algorand Node Companion App (ANCA) is optimized for mobile, but can also run on web and desktop.
+ANCA is optimized for mobile, but can also run on web and desktop (Windows, Mac & Linux) - Only tested on Android, iOS & web.

 ## Caution / Words Of Advice